bvchnguyen/Genreator/README.md

 # Genre-ator

-A python script that extracts a playlist or a series of videos from a youtube channel, search for each song in spotify and add them to a playlist either by genre or by user's choice.
+A python script that extracts a playlist or a series of videos from a youtube channel, search for each song in spotify, and add the found tracks to an auto-generated playlist to the user's spotify profile.

 ## Technologies & Documentation:
 * Python